rocky-linux/documentation/docs/desktop/gnome/valuta.md

 ## Introduction

- If you often travel or are moving abroad, ease your planning with Valuta.
+ If you often travel or are moving abroad, ease your finanical planning with Valuta.
 This application quickly converts currencies between two countries.

 ## Assumptions